pypa/hatch/docs/config/environment.md

 ## Python version

-The `python` option selects which version of Python to use:
+The `python` option specifies which version of Python to use, or an absolute path to a Python interpreter:

 === ":octicons-file-code-16: pyproject.toml"